jobyid/KMeans-From-Scratch/README.md

 - predict(data)
 	- Takes your data as an input and returns an array of cluster classifications
 - plot_results(data,d1,d2,c1,c2)
 	- takes your data, and 4 coordinates for the data you want to plot.
-The 4 coordinates represent dimensions fo data, typically 0 and 1 are used. returns a scatter plot of your data as classified by the best classifer loop.
+The 4 coordinates represent dimensions fo data, typically 0 and 1 are used. returns a scatter plot of your data as classified by the best classifier loop.

+## Command line
+If you want to run a quick classification analysis then you can use the library from the command line.
+Either producing a plot of your data or an array of classifications matching your data.
+The command line can be controlled with the following options:

+Options:
+  -fit_predict, -pr / -fit_plot, -pl
+                                  Choose to run a prediction or a plot of your data

+  -cl, --clusters INTEGER         Set the number of clusters default=2
+                                  [default: 2]

+  -t, --tolerance FLOAT           Tolerance level for fitting centroids,
+                                  default=0.001  [default: 0.001]

+  -m, --max_it INTEGER            Max number of iterations to converge
+                                  centroids, default=500  [default: 500]

+  -e, --error_loops INTEGER       Number of tries to get best centroid start
+                                  point, default=1  [default: 1]

+  -p, --plus_plus / -s, --standard
+                                  Choose between standard Kmeans or Kmeans++,
+                                  default is standard  [default: False]

+  -f, --file                 Enter the file path, the file should be a
+                                  csv and contain numbers only --help                          Show this message and exit.